PBXT Transactional Characteristics

 There are shortcomings (or potential ones) in PBXT.
 The main one is the lack of clustered indexes, the same issue that Falcon has.
 Another is that PBXT is fairly new.
 It hasn’t had extensive use in production environments.
 However, you should keep your eye on the PBXT engine, as it certainly looks like it has a bright future.

-4 comments on “PBXT Transactional Characteristics”
+4 Responses to “PBXT Transactional Characteristics”

 Leave a Reply